scjx123/ip/docs/DeveloperGuide.md

     - Cons: Harder to implement and extend.
 Everytime we want a new functionality we would need to create a new list.

 ### 4.2 Statistic Feature
-The statistic mechanism is facilitated by the StatsAction class.
+The statistic feature is facilitated by the StatsAction class.
 It extends Action class, and internally stores an arraylist of Item object in `targetList`.
 Additionally, it implements the following operation:

  - `prepare()` - Sets `isMod` flag according to user's
  - `act()`- Gets `targetList` and calculates the raw ratio of the completed items.